Areas of Expertise

 Acting for landlords and tenants in retail, commercial, industrial and residential leasing and licensing (including leasing community land in accordance with the plan of management).
 Drafting and advising on all leasing documents such as leases, subleases, agreements for lease, transfers/assignments, surrenders, variations, requests and various deeds and ancillary documents and arranging certification, execution, stamping and registration of documents.

 Acting for state owned corporations in the compulsory acquisition of land and easements from private landowners and involving Crown land.
-Kristie has managed the complete process, including preparing and issuing PANs, obtaining Minister’s consent, lodging the required notifications at Land & Property Information, liaising with the Valuer-General’s office, obtaining Governor’s approval, arranging gazettal, preparing and issuing compensation notices and the payment of compensation.
+Kristie has managed the complete process, including preparing and issuing PANs, obtaining Minister’s consent, lodging the required notifications at NSW Land Registry Services, liaising with the Valuer-General’s office, obtaining Governor’s approval, arranging gazettal, preparing and issuing compensation notices and the payment of compensation.

 Acting for state owned corporations to secure tenure for their infrastructure, including leasing, licensing and easements.